christianalfoni/christianalfoni.com/articles/transition-your-reducer.md

 2. Related to the point above one of the requests might fail.
 That means you would have a list of todos, but also an error.
 That would be very confusing to the user, depending on how the UI is implemented

-Again, these are exactly the kinds of bugs that are hard to spot and that happens in production due to developers having performant environments and users treating your app like Mr/Ms Potato Head.
+Again, these are exactly the kinds of bugs that are hard to spot and it happens typically due to developers having performant environments and users treating your app like Mr/Ms Potato Head.
 Luckily for us we have a guard in place for both these scenarios.
 Let us look at the logic again thinking explicit states:

 ```ts
 // The todos is already being fetched, the reducer is in LOADING state